British West Florida: Population and demographics

 With the issuing of the 1763 Royal Proclamation, which set a border on Western expansion, the British hoped that the creation of both Floridas and Quebec would take pressure off the line of settlement.
 During the evacuation of Florida, most of the Spanish left Pensacola and its surroundings, while most of the French who lived near Mobile decided to stay.

+Most males who came to West and East Florida in the 1760s did so because of government appointments or had relations with the colonial government or did work for the British military; while most females came along with their families.

 Efforts were made by the British and provincial government to encourage non-British immigrants to live in West Florida.
 One of the largest instances was when a town named Campbelltown was founded by French Huguenots who were brought to the colony by Lieutenant Governor Montfort Browne and the colony's board of trade.
 Campbelltown required assistance by the council and governor several times before it was eventually abandoned.
 Acadians were encouraged to settle in the colony and a group of Germans settled on the coast west of Mobile and even at one point the British imperial government tried to encourage German Palatines to immigrate to the colony.